Hrehory Chodkiewicz: Military achievements

 As voivode of Kiev, Chodkiewicz defended the region from Tatar invasion.
 In 1558, he achieved a victory in Podolia against the Crimean Khanate.
 This victory raised prestige of Chodkiewicz as a military commander.
 On the onset of the Livonian War, he was promoted to castellan of Trakai with intention to use his skill in the war.
 In 1561, Grand Hetman Mikołaj "the Black" Radziwiłł, Chodkiewicz, and his brother Hieronim led the Lithuanian army into Livonia where they achieved victory against the Tsardom of Russia.
 After this campaign, Chodkiewicz was promoted to Field Hetman of Lithuania.
 On 20 January 1564 the Lithuanians under his command killed Russian commander Shuisky and defeated the Russian army in the Battle of Ula, which significantly improved Lithuania's standing in the war.
 He was hailed as war hero and promoted to castellan of Vilnius.
 Royal favor continued: Hrehory's nephew Jan Hieronimowicz received his late father's position as Elder of Samogitia in 1564, brother Yurii, who traveled to Moscow for diplomatic negotiations, became castellan of Trakai and Hrehory was appointed Grand Hetman of Lithuania in 1566.
 Thus, Hrehory Chodkiewicz became the second man after Mikołaj "the Red" Radziwiłł and the Chodkiewiczs controlled three out of five top seats in the Lithuanian Council of Lords.
 In 1567, Chodkiewicz achieved another victory in Livonia, this time against the Kingdom of Sweden.

 Cultural activities

 Chodkiewicz devoted much attention to military matters.
 In 1562 and 1566, he wrote military regulations, which dealt with defense of fortresses and other matters.
 He also built and strengthened a number of border posts and conducted the military census of 1568 to determine how many troops each noble had to provide for the army.
 In 1563 Chodkiewicz founded an Eastern Orthodox church and a hospital for the poor in Zabłudów.
-Kirkienė found hints that Chodkiewicz was not strictly Orthodox and supported church union—eastern liturgy under the Pope in Rome.
+Kirkienė found hints that Chodkiewicz was not strictly Orthodox and supported church union—eastern liturgy under the Pope in Rome; Barbara Radziwiłł even considered him as Ruthenian baptized into Catholicism.
 In 1566, Chodkiewicz sponsored Pyotr Mstislavets and Ivan Fyodorov, book printers who defected from Russia, and opened a printing press in Zabłudów.
 They published religious texts until Chodkiewicz's death.
+He died on 12 November 1572 or 19 November 1573.